1. Overview

 Funder Type Distribution

-Funders are classified into eight types using a multi-layer cascade (see Appendix A2).
+Funders are classified into nine types using a multi-layer cascade (see Appendix A2).
 UK Government departments account for the vast majority of funding.

 Funder Type Records Share